stianlik/classicpress-testenv/README.md

 5. Start testing

 To test your plugins or themes using a different PHP version, modify the first line in `Dockerfile`.
 E.g. to test a plugin using PHP 8, change the first line from `FROM php:7.4-apache` to `FROM php:8.0-apache`.
+Refer to [the base image](https://hub.docker.com/_/php) for instructions on how to enable or install additional php extensions (`docker-php-ext-configure`, `docker-php-ext-install`, and `docker-php-ext-enable`).